gcanti/tcomb-react/README.md

 assertEqual(component, type, [opts])
 ```

-If you pass a wrog prop to the component **the debugger kicks in** so you can inspect the stack and quickly find out what's wrong, then it throws an error with descriptive message.
+If you pass a wrog prop to the component **the debugger kicks in** so you can inspect the stack and quickly find out what's wrong, then it throws an error with a descriptive message.

 ### options.strict